 Campus Based - Visit Website

 Kennesaw State University offers an Accelerated B.S. in Nursing program tailored for individuals with a bachelor's degree in another field, seeking a swift transition into nursing.
-This intensive four-semester program combines theoretical knowledge with clinical practice, preparing students for professional nursing roles.
-Admission prerequisites include a minimum 3.0 GPA, completion of specific prerequisite courses, and a passing score on the ATI TEAS test.
-The curriculum is comprehensive, integrating humanities, biological, and social sciences to ensure a well-rounded education.
-Located in Kennesaw and Marietta, GA, this program is ideal for those committed to accelerating their nursing career through a rigorous and competitive academic pathway.
+This intensive four-semester program combines theoretical knowledge with clinical practice across humanities, biological, and social sciences to prepare students for professional nursing roles.
+Admission prerequisites include a 3.0 GPA, completion of specific prerequisite courses, and passing the ATI TEAS test.
+Located in Kennesaw and Marietta, GA, the program is known for its rigorous curriculum and competitive admission process, offering a fast track to a rewarding nursing career without the need for ACT or SAT scores.

 • Four-semester program.